OTBProject/OTBDocs/docs/chat-guide.md

 To disable an alias without deleting it, use the command `!alias-meta disable <alias name>`.
 The alias will then be ignored if it is used.

 To enable an alias again, use the command `!alias-meta enable <alias name>`.

+## Quotes

+The bot can store quotes and easily retrieve random or specific ones.

+### Adding a Quote

 {% endraw %}